Last updated on March 25, 2026

 How to Use Companions on MTGO

 To use a companion like Yorion, Sky Nomad on MTGO, you must first put it in your sideboard.
-Here’s the information about Yorion as a companion, and in red the text shows “Companion’s deck requirements not met”.
+Here’s the information about Yorion as a companion, and the in red text shows “Companion’s deck requirements not met.”

 Companion set-up on MTGO